curl/everything-curl/sourcecode-layout.md

 ### docs/libcurl

-All libcurl functions have their own man pages in individual files with .3 extensions - using nroff format, in this directory.
+All libcurl functions have their own man pages in individual files with .3 extensions, using nroff format, in this directory.
 The are also a few other files that are described below.

 - `ABI`